Kurt Cobain’s 1969 Fender Competition Mustangaccess_time First seen circa 1991

 According to an interview that Kurt gave to Guitar World magazine in February 1992, this ‘Competition’ Mustang was his favorite guitar at the time, alongside his 1965 Fender Jaguar.
 The statement from Kurt also explains why we didn’t get the see the Mustang more often during the gigs – because Kurt didn’t want anything to happen to it.

-Kurt’s Mustang was finished in lake placid blue with matching headstock and was equipped a black single coil pickup in the neck and in the bridge position.
-The only custom thing on it appears to have been the Gotoh Tune-O-Matic bridge, which was allegedly Kurt’s favorite.
+Kurt’s Mustang was finished in lake placid blue with matching headstock and was equipped a black single coil pickup in the neck and a Seymour Duncan Hot Rails bridge position.
+The only other custom thing on it appears to have been the Gotoh Tune-O-Matic bridge, which was allegedly Kurt’s favorite.

 After Kurt’s Death